-Each topic in Section \ref{sec:Science} levies specific observing requirements on the PUNCH mission.
-During mission definition, we developed a set of mission-wide requirements that encompasses all these specific observing requirements.
+\old{During mission definition, we developed a set of mission-wide requirements that encompasses all these specific observing requirements.
 Here we describe the seven primary mission-wide observing requirements (``Baseline Science Mission Requirements,'' or BSRs) and the questions that drive them.
-These requirements flow down to the mission definition, and formed the basis of the engineering requirements structure for all aspects of PUNCH.
+These requirements flow down to the mission definition, and formed the basis of the engineering requirements structure for all aspects of PUNCH. }

-In many cases, an observing requirement varies across the field of view.
+\new{Developing mission top-level requirements itself requires compromise between three motivations: first, the desire to fully constrain the capability of a new instrument suite, which determines the minimum set of requirements; second, the need for each requirement to fully verifiable during development, which forces each requirement to refer to testable properties of the mission (without reference to the science target); third, the need for requirements to be feasible, which forces simple structure and requirements that can be analyzed and tested straightforwardly.}

+\new{PUNCH science is broad enough that several requirements were challenging to specify.
+The needed image resolution varies across the field of view and is therefore specified at two representative solar elongations.
+Observing cadence varies for different targets and drives overall mission design, so the requirement is more complex to avoid overspecification.
+Photometric sensitivity is coupled to image resolution, and therefore required a novel formulation.
+These nuances are more fully described in the subsections below.} \old{In many cases, an observing requirement varies across the field of view.
 For example, spatial resolution can be coarser far from the Sun than close to it, because of the known overall expansion of streams and structures in the solar wind.
-In these cases, values are specified at two representative radial positions: 15 R$_{\odot}$ (3.75°) from Sun center, to capture the outer corona in the vicinity of the Alfv\'{e}n zone and within the region visually dominated by radial striae, and 80 R$_{\odot}$ (20°) from Sun center, to capture the young solar wind above the transition from anisotropic to isotropic structure \citep{deforest_etal_2016}.
+In these cases, values are specified at two representative radial positions: 15 R$_{\odot}$ (3.75°) from Sun center, to capture the outer corona in the vicinity of the Alfv\'{e}n zone and within the region visually dominated by radial striae, and 80 R$_{\odot}$ (20°) from Sun center, to capture the young solar wind above the transition from anisotropic to isotropic structure \citep{deforest_etal_2016}.}

 Table \ref{tab:reqs} lists the seven BSR requirements; their rationales are in the sections below.